 — Basilica SoundScape, a weekend-long music and art event that’s been called “the anti-festival” for its range of offerings including live musical acts, sound performances, literary readings, visual art installations, film screenings, local artisanal vendors and more, creating an immersive, innovative weekend of art, music and culture.
 Co-presented with The Creative Independent and Leg Up!
 Management (September).

 — Basilica Farm & Flea marketplaces are inspired by the abundance of passionate and talented farmers, collectors and artisans in the Hudson Valley.
 Part timeless flea and farmer’s market and part 21st century craft and design fair, three marketplaces each year showcase the wealth and splendor of the region’s artisanal talents.
-(May and November, + a mini market in September in conjunction with Basilica SoundScape.)
+(May and November)

 Additionally, Basilica Screenings Series, summer and fall, celebrate the furthest extremes in motion picture accomplishment through screenings and dialogues with visiting directors; (FREAK) FLAG DAY, a countercultural counterpart to the City of Hudson’s annual Flag Day festivities each June, features performances and dancing into the wee hours; as well as other individual music, film and art programs, including regular performances with groundbreaking artists such as Amanda Palmer, Grimes, Godspeed!
 You Black Emperor ; a regular Back Gallery visual arts series, and Basilica Pioneering People, a bi-annual program celebrating pioneering artists, visionary filmmaker and one-of-a-kind personality John Waters in 2014, and extraordinary songwriter Rufus Wainwright in fall 2016.